-Scenesse (afamelanotide) Implant is a melanocortin 1 receptor (MC1-R) agonist indicated to increase pain free light exposure in adult patients with a history of phototoxic reactions from erythropoietic protoporphyria (EPP).
+Scenesse (afamelanotide) Implant is a melanocortin 1 receptor (MC1-R) agonist indicated to increase pain-free light exposure in adult patients with a history of phototoxic reactions from erythropoietic protoporphyria (EPP).

-What are side effects of Scenesse?
+What are the side effects of Scenesse?

 Common side effects of Scenesse include: